BradleyA/docker-security-infrastructure/dockerd-configuration-options/README.md

 ##### WARNING: These instructions are incomplete.
 Consider them as notes quickly drafted on a napkin rather than proper documentation!
 ## Install
 To install, change to a location you want to download these files.
 Use git to pull or clone these files into a directory.
 If you do not have git then enter; "sudo apt-get install git".
-On the github page of this script use the "HTTPS clone URL" with the 'git clone' command.
+On the github repository page use the "HTTPS clone URL" with the 'git clone' command.

     git clone https://github.com/BradleyA/docker-scripts
     cd docker-scripts/dockerd-configuration-options